translate/l10n-guide/docs/guide/introduction_to_wordfast.rst

 .. _../pages/guide/introduction_to_wordfast#4.4_alt+down_to_go_to_next_segment:

-4.4 Alt+down to go to next segment
+4.4 Alt+Down to go to next segment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the screenshot below, the translator had pressed Alt+down again, to go to the next segment.
+In the screenshot below, the translator had pressed :kbd:`Alt+Down` again, to go to the next segment.
 The previous segment is no longer on its own line, but is inline with the text surrounding it.
 The purple markers remain, to tell Wordfast where the segment begins and ends.

 .. image:: /_static/wordfast4.jpg